p-pavel/com.perikov.cql/articles/GeneralApproachToScalaSpecification.md

 At that time I just played with the idea (reinventing tagless-final in the process :)) and didn't have any practical use for it, on of the reasons Agda being a bit esoteric beast.

-Over the years, as I continued working in software development and with the emergence of Scala as a general-purpose language that is expressive enough to be used as a specification language, I became increasingly obsessed with the idea.
+Over the years, as I continued working in software development and with the emergence of Scala as a general-purpose language expressive enough to be used as a specification language, I became increasingly obsessed with the idea.
+Improved syntax and metaprogramming capabilities of Scala 3 made it a perfect candidate for the task.

 When looking at what happens in "business software" projects, such as reinventing the wheel repeatedly, oftenl lack of supported documentation, lack of knowledge sharing, and absence of formal specifications, I believe that using Scala as a specification, documentation and implementation language can potentially provide significant benefits.